truefoundry/cognita/README.md

 -   To add your own interface for a VectorDB you can inhertit `BaseVectorDB` from `backend/modules/vector_db/base.py`

 -   Register the vectordb under `backend/modules/vector_db/__init__.py`

+### Rerankers:

+-   Rerankers are used to sort relavant documents such that top k docs can be used as context effectively reducing the context and prompt in general.
+-   Sample reranker is written under `backend/modules/reranker/mxbai_reranker.py`

 # 💡 Writing your Query Controller (QnA):